Call us (630) 852-1100 Request a free consultation

 • Accommodate the visitation rights of the non-residential parent

-Mulyk Laho Law can help you with your petition for out-of-state removal or support your objection to a move that does not support your parenting rights or the best interests of your child.
+Mulyk Laho Law, LLC can help you with your petition for out-of-state removal or support your objection to a move that does not support your parenting rights or the best interests of your child.
 Generally the residential parent has an advantage in requesting an out-of-state move, but convincing arguments can be offered on both sides in a court hearing.

 Contact our attorneys for an initial consultation.
 We handle cases throughout DuPage County and the surrounding Illinois communities.

 When one parent leads a child to feel strong dislike and express hatred for the other parent, making contact from the rejected parent difficult or impossible, the action constitutes what Illinois law refers to as parental alienation (also described as Parental Alienation Syndrome or PAS).
 Illinois courts are always guided by the best interest of the child when deciding parenting time and responsibilities, child support, , or any accommodation for a minor child caught in the often-contentious circumstance of separating parents.
-If you are being alienated from your child, your rights (including Fathers’ Rights) can be protected.
-With the help of the experienced attorneys at Mulyk Laho Law, a petition can be filed with the courts that will help put a stop to this abusive behavior.
+If you are being alienated from your child, your rights can be protected.
+With the help of the experienced attorneys at Mulyk Laho Law, LLC, a petition can be filed with the courts that will help put a stop to this abusive behavior.
 We have successfully represented clients, all the way to the Illinois Supreme Court, who have suffered parental alienation throughout DuPage County and its surrounding Illinois communities.

 Illinois courts have consistently ruled in favor of the target parents when they are able to prove alienating behavior was an attempt to justify a modification of parenting time.
 A qualified family law and divorce attorney is a great asset to assist you with your parental alienation case.

-Our specialized family law attorneys at Mulyk Laho Law know the value of a positive relationship with a child cannot be understated.
+Our specialized family law attorneys at Mulyk Laho Law, LLC know the value of a positive relationship with a child cannot be understated.
 It is frustrating to have court-approved parenting time and interaction with your child thwarted by alienating actions.
 We have repeat referrals from clients whose rights to a harmonious relationship with their child have been restored.
 When we represent you in your parental alienation case, our goal is to use the law to help you reestablish your rightful place in the life of your child.

 Under the Illinois Marriage and Dissolution of Marriage Act (750 ILCS 5/609), when parents come before the courts for a divorce, the circuit court will order their participation in mediation to assist in reaching agreements on child-related disputes.
-The skilled mediation attorneys at Mulyk Laho Law can help you get through this process expediently.
-The goal of dispute mediation is to:
+The skilled mediation attorneys at Mulyk Laho Law, LLC can help you get through this process expediently.

 • Provide parents the services and skills of a professional mediator